Director Andy Katz

-Andy Katz was elected to the East Bay Municipal Utility District Board of Directors in 2006, re-elected in 2010 and appointed in 2014, representing Ward 4, which includes Albany, Berkeley, El Cerrito, Emeryville, Kensington, and North Oakland.
+Andy Katz was elected to the East Bay Municipal Utility District Board of Directors in 2006, re-elected in 2010 and appointed in 2014 and 2018, to represent Ward 4, which includes Albany, Berkeley, El Cerrito, Emeryville, Kensington, and North Oakland.
 He served as EBMUD Board President from 2013 to 2014.

 Andy is an environmental and workers’ rights attorney and public health advocate for Breathe California, and is a former Chair of the Sierra Club California.
 Prior to his election to the EBMUD Board, he served for five years as a member of the City of Berkeley Zoning Adjustments Board.